LLNL/serac/src/docs/sphinx/theory_reference/thermal.rst

    \end{align*}

-where :math:`\phi_i` are nodal shape functions and :math:`u_i` are degrees of freedom, we obtain the discrete equations
+where :math:`\phi_i` are nodal shape functions and :math:`u_i` are degrees of freedom, we obtain the discrete equations in residual form

 .. math:: \mathbf{M} \dot{\mathbf{u}} +\mathbf{Ku} + f(\mathbf{u}) - \mathbf{G} = \mathbf{0}